Family Pathways and 2-Gen in Austin

-United Way’s 2-Gen approach disrupts the cycle of intergenerational poverty by intentionally linking services for parents and their children.
+United Way’s Family Pathways utilizes the 2-Gen approach which disrupts the cycle of intergenerational poverty by intentionally linking services for parents and their children.
 By focusing on education, social capital, health, and financial security for the whole family, United Way and the Austin/Travis County 2-Gen coalition are working to create a social services ecosystem that promotes economic mobility for generations to come.

 As our coalition moves from planning to implementation, we will work together to expand the 2-Gen approach across the social services ecosystem in Austin, in order to achieve the long-term goal of advancing intergenerational economic mobility for families with low income.